burnoutband/kubernetes-training/docs/day3/01_kubelet.md

     * `--network-plugin=kubenet` - use [kubenet](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#kubenet) network plugin
     * `--pod-manifest-path=/etc/kubernetes/manifests` - the folder where all static pods are located.

-1. Check kubelet logs
+1. Check the kubelet logs
     ```
     sudo journalctl -u kubelet
     ```
-    You don't need to understand everything from here, just remember how to access those logs for troubleshooting.
+    You don't need to understand everything from here, just remember how to access these logs for troubleshooting.

 ### Exercise 2 (Optional): Run a static pod

-1. Put your own pod into `--pod-manifest-path` folder.
+1. Put your own pod manifest into `--pod-manifest-path` folder.
 (The folder should be watched every 20s, so no need to restart kubelet)
 1. Check whether kubernetes will run your pod.